CANopenNode/CANopenLinux/README.md

 -----
 Support for CAN interface is part of the Linux kernel, so called [SocketCAN](https://en.wikipedia.org/wiki/SocketCAN).
 CANopenNode runs on top of SocketCAN, so it should be able to run on any Linux machine, it depends on configuration of the kernel.
 Examples below was tested on Debian based machines, including Ubuntu and Raspberry PI.
 It is possible to run tests described below without real CAN interface, because Linux kernel already contains virtual CAN interface.

 Windows or Mac users, who don't have Linux installed, can use [VirtualBox](https://www.virtualbox.org/) and install [Ubuntu](https://ubuntu.com/download/desktop) or similar.
+To get confortable you may like to enroll [Introduction to Linux](https://training.linuxfoundation.org/training/introduction-to-linux/).

 ### CAN interfaces